From today, you can apply for funding in two energy topics under the 2018-2020 Horizon 2020 Work Programme. The total available funding is €40 m.

-The European Commission has opened a call for proposals under the Connecting Europe Facility (CEF) to stimulate and support the deployment of European Digital Service Infrastructures (DSIs).
-Up to €30 million will be made available to meet the needs of public administrations, businesses and citizens in their cross-border activities.
+The European Commission has published two calls for proposals under the Connecting Europe Facility (CEF) to stimulate and sustain the deployment of European Digital Service Infrastructures (DSIs).
+Up to €29 million will be made available to meet the needs of public administrations, businesses and citizens in their cross-border activities.